jordanmcmahon/marquee-sdk/README.markdown

-> The Marquee SDK is under active development.
-For production use, the [Yeoman Generator](http://github.com/marquee/generator-marquee) is preferred.
+> Use of this repository has been depreciated.
+For production, use the [Yeoman Generator](http://github.com/marquee/generator-marquee).

 # Introduction